maizzle/maizzle.com/content/docs/tags.md

 ## Outlook

-Wrap content with MSO conditional comments so that it will only show up in Outlook 2007-2019 on Windows:
+Wrap content in <abbr title="Microsoft Office">MSO</abbr> conditional comments to show it only in Outlook 2007-2021 on Windows:

 ```xml [src/templates/example.html]
 <outlook>